dan-holmes/CV/README.md

 *Trading Insight Analyst (May 2016 to May 2017)*

 - Used commercial and web analytics data to create clear, actionable insight for the Trading and Marketing teams.
-- Gained advanced skills in tools such as SQL, Tableau, Python and R.
+- Gained advanced skills in tools such as SQL, Python, R and Tableau.
 - Led technical projects from end to end including scoping, planning, implementation and review.
 Projects included dynamic delivery pricing, optimally allocating warehouse space between departments and estimating the life term value of a customer from their first shop using machine learning.
 - Became the team's point of contact for technical questions.
 Trained and developed new joiners.
 - Worked with Google to integrate AutoML into our technology stack and led internal training sessions to drive adoption.